 Some individuals who have received their entire 26 weeks of regular unemployment benefits may be eligible for more weeks of benefits under the stimulus package.
 If you have exhausted your benefits, or you are close to exhausting your benefits, we are finalizing the process to continue benefits under the stimulus package.
 Details will be available as soon as we have received further guidance from the US Department of Labor.

-The Governor has ordered all state, county and local law enforcement cease enforcement of orders of eviction during the duration of the Gubernatorial Disaster Proclamation.
-Individuals are still required by law to pay rent and mortgage payments and to comply with other obligations under tenancy or mortgage.
+The Governor has ordered all state, county and local law enforcement cease enforcement of orders of eviction during the duration of the Gubernatorial Disaster Proclamation and until to July 31, 2020.
+No provision contained in the Executive Order 10 must be construed as relieving any individual of the obligation to pay rent, to make mortgage payments, or to comply with any other obligation that an individual may have under tenancy or mortgage.

 Housing counselors designated by the Illinois Housing Development Authority can help you understand your options if you are having trouble paying your mortgage.
 They can communicate with your mortgage lender or servicer on your behalf and help you find legal representation if necessary.
 Counselors can also help you create a budget to manage your expenses and possibly stay in your home.
 All services are free.
 Find a counselor near you today and begin to get the help you need.